 Student voice is critical to a successful school district.
 Our students tell us what they want their educational experience to be.
 When students are engaged and feel heard, they are more likely to achieve their academic goals.
 We need to ensure our schools reflect student needs to help them own their education and become future community leaders.
 The pandemic has led to increased gaps in students' learning and achievement.
 While some students emerged with minimal negative impact, many did not.
 Whether it is ensuring all third graders read at grade level or our high schoolers are college and career ready, we must set clear academic expectations and make sure our students have the resources they need.
 My children have had wonderful opportunities in South Washington County Schools, and I want that to be every child's experience.
 If re-elected, I'll continue to be a strong advocate for all students, and continue to encourage students to use their voices, so that regardless of a family's background, city they live in, or school they go to, every student can reach their full potential.

 My husband, Mohit Dewan, and I have two children: Zuleika, who graduated in 2023 from WHS and is now enrolled in college, and Jay, a 10th grader at WHS.
-I grew up in suburban Philadelphia and moved here after graduate school to work for 3M.
+I grew up in suburban Philadelphia and moved here after earning my MBA in marketing and finance to work for 3M.
 My husband, who grew up in Rochester, MN, and I settled in Woodbury in 2002 because of the strength of the public schools.
 We both are products of public school and believe that strong public schools are a force for good.

 I own a marketing consulting firm and also run Woodbury Thrives, a health and wellness collaborative program of the Woodbury Community Foundation.
 Before being elected to the school board in 2019, I served for six years as a PTO president, treasurer, and outreach chair; I also served four years on the district’s Citizens Finance Advisory Committee (and have continued to serve four years as a board member).
 I am currently the school board vice chair and serve on six different school board advisory committees.
 While on the board, I've remained active in the Woodbury band boosters and PWER Nordic ski boosters.
 My children have been fortunate to attend schools in Cottage Grove, St Paul Park, and Woodbury.